-EXCEPTION: Although they may remain placarded and marked, residue/empty "Elevated Temperature Material" tank cars do not require hazardous material shipping papers and emergency response information.
+EXCEPTION: Although they may remain placarded and marked, residue/empty packages of "Elevated Temperature Material" and Class 9 hazardous substances that are not hazardous wastes or marine pollutants do not require hazardous material shipping papers and emergency response information.

 6. REVIEWING SHIPPING PAPER ENTRIES